 Disclaimer: This is an 8 part series detailing what I learned and experienced recently while undertaking the fantastic paragliding course with the team at FlyManilla.
 You can find links to the details for each day below.
 I’m taking notes for my own personal reference and learning while it’s fresh, but it’s totally possible I’ve remembered incorrectly and have made mistakes.
 These are not notes for others to learn from but may give an interested passer-by who is considering a course a good idea about how valuable the course at Manilla is.
 If you’re interested in learning to paraglide, I’d totally recommend the course.

 Now with over 4 hours in the air and over 30 launches and landings including thermalling and ridge soaring, lots of theory and ground handling to continue learning, a bunch of fellow fledglings to occasionally fly with when we’re at the same site, I now have my PG2 Supervised pilots license.
-This means I can fly under the supervision of a safety officer when they say it’s safe for my experience.
+This means I can fly under the supervision of a safety officer.
 I’m looking forward to buying my wing and joining the local club!

 First flights on the training hill